Using Choice Points to Advance Racial Equity and Inclusion

 What inequities are you noticing and what’s the end result you want?
-Think of this as the problem you’re trying to solve.
+Think of this as the problem you’re trying to solve (the bias or barriers).
 Are you finding that your talent pool isn’t diverse enough, or you have poor retention of program staff?
 Whatever it is, decide where you want to go so that you can figure out how to get there.

-- Pause and identify decision-making opportunities.
-It happens to the best of us—we get so used to the status quo that we can’t see the choices in front of us.
-There isn’t always time or space to think through the options when you are navigating the day-to-day pressures of being a manager.
-That’s why it’s important to set aside time to reflect on your choice points (such as by auditing how you spend your time) and develop the awareness to spot them as they come up.
-For example, one choice point that managers often face is who they invite to be a sounding board for a pending decision.
-When you were last faced with a decision or came up with a new idea, who did you tap for their perspective or input, formally or informally?
+It happens to the best of us—we get so used to autopilot that we can’t see the choices in front of us.
+With choice points, you deepen your awareness of your defaults and the decisions in your realm.
+The more you practice, the more you notice.
+For example, when you last faced a decision or came up with a new idea, who did you tap for their perspective?
 Who got to weigh in during the early stages of a new project?
 How might it have gone differently if you had asked someone else?
 To identify these decision-making opportunities and check for implicit bias, start with this question: what is my default action or gut reaction in this situation?
 Why?